binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### [Cross-Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#General_Recommendation:_Synchronizer_Token_Pattern) {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-csrf}
 ![](images/ThreatTags/average-uncommon-easy-moderate.png)

-This type of attack depends on a fraudulent web resource, be it a: website, email, instant message, or program causes the targets web browser to perform an unintentional action on a website that the target is currently authenticated with.
+This type of attack depends on a fraudulent web resource, be it a website, email, instant message, or program that causes the targets web browser to perform an unintentional action on a website that the target is currently authenticated with.

 CSRF attacks target functionality that change state on the server (`POST`, `PUT`, `DELETE`) that the target is currently authenticated with, requests such as changing the targets credentials, making a purchase, moving money at their bank.
 Forcing the target to retrieve data does not help the attacker.